eridem/blog/_posts/2020-06-14-version-bumping-changelog-script-tips-for-your-ci-cd-pipelines.markdown

 ## Getting current branch

-Usually our CI will let us know, with an environment variable, in which branch, tag and hash we are.
+Usually our CI will let us know (with an environment variable) which branch, tag and hash we are using.
 Although, if we get lost on the way, we can use the following commands:

 ```sh
 CURRENT_BRANCH=$(git rev-parse --abbrev-ref HEAD)